zf3/volumio_touch_display_lite/plugin/readme.md

 These may need some changes to work properly.

  * **Tiny text**.
 This is likely due to the Linux kernel not picking up the native resolution of the display.
 Googling for HDMI settings for the specific screen model should help.
 It probably involves changing `/boot/config.txt`.
    * Example: One 7-inch HDMI screen uses `1920x1080` while native resolution is `1024x600`.
-It is fixed by two changes.
+It was fixed by two changes.
 First, these were added to `/boot/config.txt`:
      ```
      hdmi_group=2
      hdmi_mode=87
      hdmi_cvt=1024 600 60 6 0 0 0
      ```
-     Second, option is added to `flutter-pi` startup script (`/lib/sys/systemd/system/touch_display_lite.service`) specifying physical dimension of the screen,
+     Second, an option was added to `flutter-pi` startup script (`/lib/sys/systemd/system/touch_display_lite.service`) specifying physical dimension of the screen,
      ```
      ExecStart=/data/plugins/user_interface/touch_display_lite/flutter-pi --release -d "153,90" /data/plugins/user_interface/touch_display_lite/flutter_assets
      ```